Neuro-Oncology

 Regina Oliver

-The Neuro-Oncology section embodies the core missions of the Department of Neurology, including excellence in patient care, promoting education, and advancing research in malignant tumors of the CNS and cancer-related neurological disorders.
-Our faculty are recognized nationally and internationally for their academic contributions to low-grade gliomas and glioblastomas.
+The Neuro-Oncology section embodies the core missions of the Department of Neurology, including excellence in patient care, promoting education, and advancing research in tumors of the nervous system and cancer-related neurological disorders.
+Our faculty are recognized nationally and internationally for their academic contributions to the field of neuro-oncology.

-Our center, the Harold C. Simmons Comprehensive Cancer Center, is the only National Cancer Institute (NCI)-designated comprehensive cancer center in North Texas.
+The Harold C. Simmons Comprehensive Cancer Center, home to the neuro-oncology clinic, is the only National Cancer Institute (NCI)-designated comprehensive cancer center in North Texas.
 The faculty employ a patient-centric approach, blending innovative cancer research with conventional cancer care.

 Faculty

-Our faculty team comprises six individuals, committed to advancing research, education, and clinical care.
-Four faculty lead extramurally funded research laboratories.
-Our physician-scientists have engineered nanoparticles to overcome the blood-brain barrier limitations, found innovative methods of inhibiting glioblastoma growth, and are exploring novel strategies to target metabolic vulnerabilities in glioma.
-The section is home to one of the largest repositories of clinically annotated patient-derived xenograft (PDX) models which give insight into how genetic mutations influence tumor phenotypes.
-By integrating laboratory investigators and surgeons in clinical settings and operating rooms, the faculty can personalize therapy regimens for patients.
-The collective knowledge of our faculty contributes significantly to the field of neuro-oncology and faculty are widely regarded as leaders in their field.
+We have six outstanding neuro-oncology faculty members, committed to advancing research, education, and clinical care.
+Four of those faculty lead extramurally funded research laboratories and are accelerating science through discoveries of novel therapeutic strategies for glioblastoma, engineering nanoparticles to overcome blood-brain barrier limitations of drug delivery, and identifying novel methods of targeting metabolic vulnerabilities in IDH-mutant gliomas.
+The neuro-oncology section is also home to one of the largest repositories of clinically annotated patient-derived xenograft (PDX) models, which give insight into how genetic mutations influence tumor phenotypes.
+The collective knowledge of our faculty contributes significantly to the field of neuro-oncology, and our faculty are widely regarded as leaders in their field.

 View all faculty Join Our Team